ozziay/Main-Projects/README.md

+# WHY WOULD YOU USE GenAI SYSTEMS TO GENERATE EVERYTHING FROM START TO FINISH???
+HIGHLY UNACCEPTEBLE.
+# Please write your & ID?
 # BMW Vehicle Project

 This project is a simple Python application that models BMW vehicles using object-oriented programming (OOP).
 It demonstrates inheritance with a main class (`BMW`) and three child classes: `BMWCar`, `BMWMotorcycle`, and `BMWSUV`.